 As the screen shot shows, a stack size of 0.500″ means the angle is 5.8 degrees.

-Using these basic sine bar principles, you can either setup parts for machining at specific angles or measure angles on parts with great precision.
+Using these basic sine bar principles, you can either setup parts for machining at a desired angle or measure angles on parts with great precision.
 As you can see, it’s not very hard to do, especially if you have a nice calculator like G-Wizard to handle the math.

 While this is all fresh on your mind, go ahead and give it a try.
 Measure some known angles using these techniques and see what you come up with.
 Pretty soon it’ll be second nature!